floppydisk525/MvvmLight_Frame_DesignTime/README.md

 4. Use SimpleIOC

 ## Releases
 0.1.0.
 A small applicaiton built that DOES NOTE show a PAGE in the FRAME at design time.
 It does show the frame correctly at run time.
+Left image is DESIGN TIME and Right image is RUN TIME.

 ![alt text][DesignTimeNoPageImage]![alt text][RunTimeWork]

 0.1.1  This release shows a possible solution by using designtime ignore d: in the MainWindow.xaml along with using BOTH the Source and Content properties.
 This solution leads to a Question - see issues below...